I’m the luckiest copywriter you’ll ever meet.

 This is a photo of me and my wife looking regal as can be.

-We’ve been married seven years and can’t wait until people stop assuming we only like each other because we’re newlyweds.
+We’ve been married eight years and can’t wait until people stop assuming we only like each other because we’re newlyweds.